KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

   :::

 ::: tip
-`gen=0` in the .conf file on an asset chain where `ac_staked` is enabled sets the daemon to stake using all available coins
+`gen=0` in the .conf file on an Smart Chain where [<b>ac_staked</b>](../basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.html#ac-staked) is enabled sets the daemon to stake using all available coins
 :::

 #### :pushpin: Examples: